deepjyoti30/ytmdl/README.md

                         there are speeches, noise etc before/after the start of the song.
 Default is false.
-  --version             show the program version number and exit
+  --version             show the program version number and exit --keep-chapter-name   Keep the title extracted from the chapter in order to
+                        search for the metadata.
+If not passed, the user will be asked if they'd like to change the title with which the metadata will be searched.

 Metadata:
   --song SONG-METADATA  The song to search in Metadata.
 Particularly useful